caesarychp/President-University-Major-Association-Information-System-Mobile-Application/README.md

 - **In-techie**: Announcements related to insights about technology, providing students with the latest news, trends, and updates in the technology sector.

 ### User Profiles
 Create and manage user profiles to personalize the experience.
-Each user can create their own profile, which includes personal information, interests, and association membership details.
-This personalized profile helps users to receive tailored information and updates relevant to their interests and association activities.
-It also enables better networking and interaction among members of the same association.
+Each user can create their own profile, which includes personal information.

 ## Technologies Stack